On The Great Flood

 - iiAn ark or vessel is built to specific divine dimensions

-- iiiPairs of animals are preserved
+- iiiAnimals or seeds of life are preserved

-- ivThe waters recede; a covenant or blessing follows
+- ivThe waters recede; humanity is re-established

 How each tradition tells it.